bsubercaseaux/csd-blog/website/content/2025/sat-for-math.md

 \\)
 is satisfiable, since we can take the assignment \\(x_1 = \top, x_2 = \top, x_3 = \bot \\).
 Most SAT solvers take boolean formulas in this format, called _conjunctive normal form_ (CNF), in which a formula is a conjunction of _clauses_, where each clause is a disjunction of _literals_ (variables or their negation).

-Even though this _satisfiability_ problem is the archetype of NP-completeness, the engineering advances on both software and hardware allow SAT solvers to tackle many instances of interest that arise naturally in mathematics, formal verification, and even cryptography ([Fichte et al., 2023](#silentRevolution)).
-The MaxSAT variant, in which the goal is to maximize the number of satisfied clauses, is also well-studied and has many applications.
-We will use it later on in this blog.
+Even though this _satisfiability_ problem is the archetype of NP-completeness, the engineering advances on both software and hardware allow modern SAT solvers to tackle many instances of interest that arise naturally in mathematics, formal verification, and even cryptography ([Fichte et al., 2023](#silentRevolution)).
+The MaxSAT variant, in which the goal is to maximize the number of satisfied clauses, is also well-studied and we will also use it later on in this blog.
 For a general reference on SAT solvers, I recommend the _Handbook of Satisfiability_ ([Biere et al., 2009](#BiereHandbook)).

 # The Happy Ending was just the beginning